-An organisation is only as strong as the people it employs.
+An organization is only as strong as the people it employs.
 While it’s no secret business success depends on building teams of talented professionals, research by Robert Half has found nearly all (97%) of Australia’s hiring managers find it challenging to source qualified professionals.

 In today’s high-demand, low-supply hiring environment, it’s vital companies act quickly to secure the best and most talented candidates before they’re snapped up by competitors.